tamberg/library/README.md

 - Search — to find items by group or item name (a search for a directory or a file name)
 - Request — to borrow this item for n weeks (an issue with the item name, user, timestamp)
 - Availability check — to list requests for this item (the list of issues filtered by the item name)
-- User — who borrows items (a GitHub user with the right to search and read files, open an issue)
+- User — who borrows items (a GitHub user with the right to search and read files, open new issues)
 - Admin — who lends items (a GitHub user with the right to edit, add files to repository, tag an issue)
 - Tag — for `ready`, `out`, `due`, `late`, `lost` or `closed` requests (by labeling or closing an issue)